 "These lamps remind me of the film Metropolis (Fritz Lang, 1926 - one of the best movies ever made) and that is more than enough to make them a favorite!"

-"The sinuous line, the union of sensuous grace and balanced power...when it's really good, you feel it."
+MyCAM Curator's Choice: A Personal Connection "The sinuous line, the union of sensuous grace and balanced power...when it's really good, you feel it."

-This sculpture of Sri Devi is a ritual object.
+ACTIVITY: This sculpture of Sri Devi is a ritual object.

 Can you imagine what it's like to make contact with the divine through such beauty?

-India, Processional Image of Sri Devi, Late 10th Century-Early 11th Century, bronze, Alice Bimel Endowment for Asian Art, 2017.55
+India, Processional Image of Sri Devi, Late 10th Century-Early 11th Century, bronze, Alice Bimel Endowment for Asian Art, 2017.55 LOOK AGAIN:

 "I feel a personal attachment to this object because I am married to the curator who added it to the CAM's collection!
 She has taught me how to appreciate South Asian Art."

-"Brings to mind one of Philadelphia's best-kept secrets."

-This painting reminds Nathaniel of an artwork in Philadelphia called The Dream Garden, a mural by Maxfield Parrish and Louis Comfort Tiffany.
+MyCAM Curator's Choice: A Personal Connection "Brings to mind one of Philadelphia's best-kept secrets."
+ACTIVITY: This painting reminds Nathaniel of an artwork in Philadelphia called The Dream Garden, a mural by Maxfield Parrish and Louis Comfort Tiffany.
 Does this work remind you of anything?

-Maxfield Parrish (1870-1966), United States, Portrait of a Tree, 1924, oil on wood panel, Gift of Mrs. Alexander Thomson, 1972.405

-Look at the artist's choice of title - Portrait of a Tree.
+Maxfield Parrish (1870-1966), United States, Portrait of a Tree, 1924, oil on wood panel, Gift of Mrs. Alexander Thomson, 1972.405 LOOK AGAIN: Look at the artist's choice of title - Portrait of a Tree.
 How can a painting of a tree be a portrait?
 Why do you think the artist chose this title?